-Both versions of the bill included provisions that would have (1) required states to review and if appropriate adjust child support orders of TANF families every three years; (2) required the HHS Secretary to submit a report to Congress on the procedures states use to locate custodial parents for whom child support has been collected but not yet distributed; (3) established a minimum funding level for technical assistance; and (4) established a minimum funding level for the Federal Parent Locator Service.
+Both bills include provisions that would (1) require states to review and if appropriate adjust child support orders of TANF families every three years; (2) require the HHS Secretary to submit a report to Congress on the procedures states use to locate custodial parents for whom child support has been collected but not yet distributed; (3) establish a minimum funding level for technical assistance; (4) establish a minimum funding level for the Federal Parent Locator Service; and (5) designate Indian tribes and tribal organizations as persons authorized to have access to information in the Federal Parent Locator Service.

-The House-passed version of H.R.
-4 included a provision that would have established a \$25 annual fee for individuals who had never been on TANF but received CSE services and who received at least \$500 in any given year.
+- H.R.
+240 includes a provision that would establish a \$25 annual fee for individuals who have never been on TANF but receive CSE services and who received at least \$500 in any given year. - S. 667 includes provisions that would (1) increase funding for the CSE access and visitation program; (2) require states to adopt a later version of the Uniform

-The Senate Finance Committee-approved version of H.R.
-4 included provisions that would have (1) increased funding for the CSE access and visitation program; (2) designated Indian tribes and tribal organizations as persons authorized to have access to information in the Federal Parent Locator Service; and (3) required states to adopt a later version of the Uniform Interstate Family Support Act (UIFSA) so as to facilitate the collection of child support payments in interstate cases.
+Interstate Family Support Act (UIFSA) so as to facilitate the collection of child support payments in interstate cases; and (3) allow the state of Texas to continue to operate its CSE program for automatic monitoring and enforcement of court orders on behalf of nonwelfare families without applying for a federal waiver.